composewell/streamly/dev/MAINTAINING.md

 * _Documentation_:

-    * README is updated.
+    * Documentation is updated.
-    * Check if all the links in the README are stable.
+    * Check if all the links in the docs are stable.
       * External links might point to the `master` branch of a few repositories.
 Pin them to a specific version that works with the current release.